 Norfolk is home to Naval Station Norfolk, the world's largest naval base, and is also known as the 'Mermaid City' with mermaid statues scattered throughout.

-Cruises scheduled from Norfolk during the the peak season of summer are much more expensive than the low seasons of winter, spring, and fall.
-On average cruises from Norfolk are rather affordable compared to other ports.
+Sailings leaving from Norfolk during the the peak season of summer are considerably more expensive than the low months of winter and fall.
+On average cruises from Norfolk are extremely inexpensive compared to other ports.
 Check out the chart below for the monthly average cost per day.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!